SEARCH: Thursday, September 02, 2010

 "LOW-TECH" WORKS, TOO

 So, it does seem that these techno-games have potential.
 But, they can be expensive, and, of course, they can break down.
-On that note, it's important to point out several "low tech" programs that have been highly effective in encouraging exercise in kids.
-Check out these 2:
+On that note, don't overlook simple strategies such as these for getting kids to exercise:

 • Skillastics™ (www.Skillastics.com) is a good example of a low-tech exercise game.
 Designed by Sandy "Spin" Slade, a former college basketball player, Skillastics™ is like the board game Monopoly, except that each square presents a specific exercise drill that each member of the team must do.
-Skillastics™ games are available for basketball, soccer, or generalized fitness.
+Skillastics™ games are available for 11 different fitness-related activities including basketball, soccer, generalized fitness, and others.
 It's a great concept because it is so simple.
 It works because it is fun for kids to play.
-Sandy launched Skillastics™ in 2004.
-Since then, more than 6200 customers have purchased at least one of the games.
+According to their web site, the average heart rate of kids while playing Skillastics was 142 beats per minute.
+Sandy launched Skillastics™ in 2003.
+Since then, over 20,000 schools and community-based organizations in the US have purchased a Skillastics game.
 These customers include YMCAs, Boys and Girls Clubs, and Parks and Recreation Departments.
 She estimates that over 3 million kids have played Skillastics™.

-• Another program that stimulates fitness in kids is Girls On The Run International (GOTRI, www.GirlsOnTheRun.org), a running program developed by Molly Barker, a four-time Hawaii Ironman triathlete.
+• What about a simple organized running program?
+One program like this that stimulates fitness in kids is Girls On The Run International (GOTRI, www.GirlsOnTheRun.org), a running program developed by Molly Barker, a four-time Hawaii Ironman triathlete.
 This nonprofit program encourages girls in grades 3-8 to exercise, building self-esteem in the process.
 The girls meet twice per week with a female coach for 12 weeks.
 At the end of the session, they participate in a 5-K. Launched in 1996, Girls On The Run has reached over 50,000 young girls in more than 150 cities in the US and Canada.

 SUMMARY

-It's absolutely critical that we get children to exercise more.
+It's absolutely critical that we get children to play (exercise) more.
 As kids move into adolescence, their rates of regular (daily) exercise drop dramatically, especially in black girls (Kimm SYS, et al. 2002).
 There is evidence that once a child becomes obese, the struggles with weight-control may persist for life.
-A recent Johns Hopkins University study predicted that nearly 24 percent of US children and adolescents will be overweight or obese by 2015.

 The development of obesity during adolescence, in turn, is associated with higher rates of diabetes, heart disease, and metabolic syndrome (Daniels SR, et al. 2005; Morrison JA, et al. 2005).